 With regard to teaching duties (if applicable), you should include a self-assessment of the impact of your work on students.

-Contextual Factors and COVID Impact Statements
+Contextual Factors

 You are encouraged to record any Contextual Factors that have affected your performance over the last five years.
-Contextual factors may include, but are not limited to: part-time working, ill health, disability, caring responsibilities and periods of prolonged leave such as maternity, parental leave or bereavement.
-These details should be provided in the separate Contextual Factors section, which has a word limit of 500 words.
+Contextual factors may include, but are not limited to: part-time working, ill health, disability, caring responsibilities and periods of prolonged leave such as maternity, parental or bereavement.
+This may also include difficulties you faced as a result of the COVID-19 pandemic which continue to impact your current or future work.

-• Education and Qualifications, including details of degrees, diplomas and other qualifications, and where and when obtained.
+- Education and Qualifications, including details of degrees, diplomas and other qualifications, and where and when obtained.

-• Appointments and Affiliations, including memberships of professional bodies, learned societies, advisory bodies, peer review activities (Grants, journals, books etc), editorships etc, with start, and where relevant, end dates.
+- Appointments and Affiliations, including memberships of professional bodies, learned societies, advisory bodies, peer review activities (Grants, journals, books etc), editorships etc, with start, and where relevant, end dates.

 In this section, you will be asked to provide information in the following sub-sections:

-• Publications: see below for more details on this.
+- Publications: see below for more details on this.

 Publications